 Maryland first-time homebuyer loan programs

 There are two main loans in the Maryland Mortgage Program: 1st Time Advantage loans, which assist first-time homebuyers specifically; and Flex loans, which can be for first-time or repeat buyers.
-There is also a special program designed to help those with student loan debt buy a home.

 Among eligibility criteria, all Maryland Mortgage Program mortgages generally require that: